maximecharriere/GarminExercises/README.md

   - Comprehensive descriptions
   - Step-by-step instructions

-## Updates
+## Speadsheet Updates

-The Google Sheets database is automatically updated on a monthly basis to ensure the information stays current with Garmin's exercise library.
+The Google Speadsheet is automatically updated on a monthly basis to ensure the information stays current with Garmin's exercise library.